trophicnexus/trophicnexus.github.io/README.md

 URL: <https://trophicnexus.com>
 All rights reserved.

-This repository contains the source code for my personal website, built using [Jekyll](https://jekyllrb.com/) and based on the [Freelancer Theme](https://github.com/jeromelachaud/freelancer-theme).
+This repository contains the source code for my consulting website, built using [Jekyll](https://jekyllrb.com/) and based on the [Freelancer Theme](https://github.com/jeromelachaud/freelancer-theme).

 ## Features

-- Portfolio showcasing services
+- About Me
+- Services offered
 - Ability to add a grid of projects
 - Contact form integration using [Formspree](http://formspree.io/)
 - Responsive design